mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 ## C. Risk VS AUC use case

-ROC curves are offer a visual representation of the concordance probability covered in Part 1.
-The Area Under the Curve (AUC) of the ROC is equal to $p(s_{\omega_0} < s_{\omega_0})$ - see [this](https://stats.stackexchange.com/questions/190216/why-is-roc-auc-equivalent-to-the-probability-that-two-randomly-selected-samples) SO question for a proof.
+ROC curves offer it possible to visually inspect the concordance probability covered in Part 1, because the Area Under the Curve (AUC) of the ROC is equal to $p(s_{\omega_0} < s_{\omega_0})$ - see [this](https://stats.stackexchange.com/questions/190216/why-is-roc-auc-equivalent-to-the-probability-that-two-randomly-selected-samples) SO question for a proof.
 What is not clear so far is why we should care about concordance probabilities.
 In particular, should we aim for a minimum AUC?

 The next example shows that higher concordance is not necessarily better from a risk optimisation viewpoint.
-Then, if our objective is to minimise risk, we need not pay too much attention to AUC, which may at best be a good sense check - e.g. is it close or well above 0.5?
+Hence, if our objective is to minimise risk, we need not pay too much attention to AUC, which may at best be a good sense check - e.g. is it close or well above 0.5?

 The example is based on [ML Meets Economics](http://nicolas.kruchten.com/content/2016/01/ml-meets-economics/), which is a great practical introduction to AUC and ROC curves.
 I have made minor adjustments to their numbers to fit my simulated data.